What is RevPAR?

 How to calculate RevPAR?

-It can be calculated by dividing your total revenue by the number of available nights or by simply multiplying occupancy rate and ADR.
+It can be calculated by dividing your total revenue by the number of available nights or by simply multiplying the occupancy rate and ADR.

 RevPAR Formula =